-Selected each year by the Victorian Awards Committee.
-Members are not able to enter this category directly, however members
+\Selected each year by the Victorian Awards Committee.
+Members are not able to enter this category directly, however members may nominate a building for their consideration prior to the entry closing date.
 See 2.3.5 Enduring Architecture Category for more information.

-13.4 Victorian Chapter Specific Awards and Prizes
+14.4 Victorian Chapter Specific Awards and Prizes